Docs

 Interactions

-Clicks, inputs and route changes, keyed to a stable component signature — not a brittle CSS path.
+Clicks, inputs and route changes, keyed to a stable component signature rather than a brittle CSS path.

 Keystrokes